Euro sign: History of implementation

 Initially, different vendors assigned the euro sign to different code positions in their historic encoding schemes.
 (Note: Most systems at the time conformed broadly to the ISO/IEC 8859 standard – but this had just 192 'printable' codepoints, all of which were allocated.
 Some vendors such as Apple used position A4, the generic currency sign.
 Others, such as Microsoft, chose to ignore the part of the standard that reserved the codepoints 80 to 9F for another block of control characters, instead using them for characters that had not been encoded in the standard.
 In its Windows-1252 codepage, for example, Microsoft allocated 80 to the euro symbol.
 The effect of this was that documents exchanged between systems with different implementation choices would fail to display (or print) the euro symbol on arrival unless passed through a conversion process.)
-This led to many initial problems displaying the euro sign consistently in computer applications, depending on access method.
-While displaying the euro sign was no problem as long as only one system was used (provided an up-to-date computer font with the proper glyph was available), but mixed setups often produced errors.
-Initially, Apple, Microsoft and Unix systems chose a different code point to represent a euro symbol: thus a user of one system might have seen a euro symbol whereas (when the file was transferred) another would see a different symbol or nothing at all.
-In such situations character set conversions had to be made, often introducing conversion errors such as a question mark ⟨?⟩ being displayed instead of a euro sign.
+This led to some initial problems exchanging electronic documents containing the euro sign.
+This was not an issue when all participants used the same operating system (OS) but files transferred between users of different operating systems often produced errors.
+Initially, Apple, Microsoft and vendors of Unix systems each chose a different code point to represent a euro symbol.
+Thus a user of one OS might have written a euro symbol but, when the file was transferred to colleague using another OS, the colleague would see a different symbol, a question mark, or nothing at all.

 Initially, some mobile phone companies issued an interim software update for their special SMS character set, replacing the (less-frequently-used in Europe) Japanese yen sign with the euro sign.
 Subsequent mobile phones have both currency signs.

+In 1998, the Unicode Consortium allocated a unique codepoint to this currency sign, with the release of Unicode 2.1, but it was still some time before many vendors integrated Unicode into their operating systems and applications.